| Art at the Turn

 The Last four periods are known as Classic Greece and Hellenistic

 Greece, which are known as the high points of Greek Art.
+The Geometric Period begins

 the art of Greece around 900 BCE to 700 BCE, where stylistic